rlanvin/php-rrule/README.md

 # RRULE for PHP

-Lightweight and fast implementation of recurrence rules for PHP (RFC 5545).
+Lightweight and fast implementation of recurrence rules for PHP (RFC 5545), to easily work with recurring dates and events (such as in a calendar).
+This library is heavily based on [python-dateutil](https://labix.org/python-dateutil).

 [![Build Status](https://travis-ci.org/rlanvin/php-rrule.svg?branch=master)](https://travis-ci.org/rlanvin/php-rrule)